jcrachael/shopping-cart/README.md

 **Cart:**

 1. Add product to cart function
-2. Remove 1 product from cart function
-3. Remove all products from cart function
+2. Remove all products from cart function

 **Shop:**